Zulko/moviepy/docs/index.rst

         Saw a typo in the documentation?
 Want to improve existing functionalities?
-The contributing guidelines will guide you through the process of improving moviepy.
+The contributing guidelines will guide you through the process of improving *MoviePy*.

         +++